-We have audited the financial statements of Ambitious about Autism Schools Trust (the 'charitable company') for the year ended 31 August 2022, which comprise the Statement of Financial Activities, the balance sheet, the cash flow statement and notes to the financial statements, including significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and UK accounting standards, including the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102 - UK Generally Accepted Accounting Practice) and the Academies Accounts Direction 2021 to 2022 (issued by the Education and Skills Funding Agency - ESFA).
+We have audited the financial statements of Ambitious about Autism Schools Trust (the 'charitable company') for the year ended 31 August 2023 which comprise the Statement of Financial Activities, the Balance Sheet, the Cash Flow Statement and notes to the financial statements, including significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice).